kamleshgk/ReChargeIndiaiOS/README.md

 The app uses Google Map SDK, Location Services, REST APIs, SqlLite Database.
 App supports offline use, without internet connection.

-The new version uses Firebase API's which ensured cloud storage - which meant more features like comments, photos, notifications were now possible.
+The new version uses Firebase API's which - which meant more 'online' features like real time comments comments, photos, notifications etc.
+Also a Firebase Cloud function is used to trigger emails to admins on Database entry.

 ![alt text](https://image.ibb.co/iUQC5f/tour1.png)
 ![alt text](https://image.ibb.co/gPQC5f/tour4.png)